mistermakc/api-dashboard/api/readme.md

 - **Products**
   - Product Sales

 This includes operations for fetching the given resources, including error handling.
-The API uses as a predefined API key for authentication and authorization.
+The API uses as a predefined API key for authentication and authorization: "IEMCSBT23".

 ## Required Modules